-Department: Visual Art

-Course Name: Advanced Placement Drawing
+Department: Visual Art Course Name: Advanced Placement 2D Art and Design Course Description:

-Course Description:

 This course offers highly motivated students the opportunity to compile an extensive body of work that reflects synthesis through the connection between media, technique and concept.
 Students will work toward completing and documenting the development of a 12-15-piece portfolio.
 Students should expect to dedicate studio time outside of class, on a regular basis, to complete this work.
 Although studio production is an important component of this course, students will also learn how to think critically and analyze work to develop a heightened understanding of the aesthetics through writing, research and art criticism.
 The coursework for AP Studio Art begins over the preceding summer.
 Students will complete an in-depth journal focusing on both drawing and researching artists and ideas in preparation for the work they will do in this course demonstrating a sustained investigation in an area of focus.
-Prerequisite: Studio II Content:

-Drawing in a range of materials

-Mark-making

-Shading and value development

-Linear and atmospheric perspective

-Line quality

-Color theory

-Visual narrative

-Artistic integrity

-Art criticism

-Master and contemporary artists

-Content-specific vocabulary
+Prerequisite: Foundations in Art for 9th and 10th grade.
+Content:

-Matting and presentation

-Development of a body of work that reflects a sustained investigation
+Creation of work in a range of materials Mark-making Shading and value development Compositional design tools and strategies Color theory Visual narrative Artistic integrity Art criticism Master and contemporary artists Content-specific vocabulary Matting and presentation Development of a body of work that reflects a sustained investigation Skills:

-Skills:

-Increase technical handling of various wet and dry media A range of technical and creative drawing approaches digital editing Understand and practice artistic integrity throughout all of the work produced in this course Apply basic techniques to more complex experimental processes with confidence Recognize strengths and weaknesses in their work as well as the work of their peers through the process of critique and written evaluation Prepare and submit work for displays, exhibits, and juried shows Design cohesive independent projects that evolve from an idea into a composition that is resolved both in form and content Creation of a body of work that reflects the synthesis of conceptual ideas, technical skill and the creative process Text and Materials:
+Increase technical handling of various wet and dry media A range of technical and creative design approaches digital editing Understand and practice artistic integrity throughout all the work produced in this course Apply basic techniques to more complex experimental processes with confidence Recognize strengths and weaknesses in their work as well as the work of their peers through the process of critique and written evaluation Prepare and submit work for displays, exhibits, and juried shows Design cohesive independent projects that evolve from an idea into a composition that is resolved both in form and content Creation of a body of work that reflects the synthesis of conceptual ideas, technical skill and the creative process Text and Materials:

-Equipment, tools and materials appropriate to course Information is gathered online as well as from videos and reference books This course will have a supply list and/or \$50 per semester fee to cover consumable project materials and matting supplies.
+Equipment, tools and materials appropriate to course Information is gathered online as well as from videos and reference books This course will have a supply list and/or \$60 per semester fee to cover consumable project materials and matting supplies.
 Methods of Instruction:

-Guided dialogue accompanied by visual media

-Guided practice and individual instruction

-Guided interactive instruction using digital applicants like Padlet, Nearpod and Flipgrid

-Demonstration of projects broken down into sequential steps
+Guided dialogue accompanied by visual media Guided practice and individual instruction Guided interactive instruction using digital applicants like Padlet, Nearpod and Flipgrid Demonstration of projects broken down into sequential steps Peer coaching Class critique Museum and gallery experiences both virtually and potentially in person Methods of Evaluation:

-Peer coaching

-Class critique

-Museum and gallery experiences both virtually and potentially in person

-Methods of Evaluation: